The Green House, Sliema: Present building and niche

-Folloeing it's demolition, an eight-floors residential building with underground garages was built.
+Following its demolition, an eight-floors residential building with underground garages was built.
 On its façade, between the balconies of the first floor, the renovated niche with the statue of the Madonna, previously located on the façade of the demolished building, was placed.
 By placing a historic niche dated 1873 on the facade of a modern building was considered controversial by the inhabitants of Sliema and aroused many protests.